 In small towns, many businesses are closed several days of the week or have shorter hours than would be the custom in the big city.
 Some establishments may be cash only.
 Call ahead to make sure the locations you wish to visit will be open on the day and time of your visit.

 The home is a relatively rare Alabama example of a full-scale pedimented temple-form two-story house in the Greek Revival style.
 This and other plantation-style homes combined with the avant-garde Rural Studio sites you can visit in nearby Akron and Newbern make for interesting contrast in architecture.
-The small Boys and Girls Club II in Akron was named by Travel+Leisure magazine as one of the most beautiful buildings in the world in 2011.
+Travel+Leisure magazine once named the small Boys and Girls Club II in Akron one of the most beautiful buildings in the world.
 A short distance away from Magnolia Grove is the Safe House Black History Museum (2404 Davis St.; 334–624–4228) featuring 1860 slave auction documents.
 The historic structure served as a safe haven for Dr. Martin Luther King Jr. and others during the Civil Rights Movement.